 The second day of the workshop involved several presentations from companies and organisations leading the way in the use of AI within smart tourism platforms and applications.
 Some solutions presented included products from Cityme, a digital tourguiding app, and Booking.com who shared how they use AI within their own online booking platform.

 Dublin is unique as the first European location for OpenAI offices.
-This creates an opportunity for the city to further cultivate an innovative culture, with the Smart Tourism Workshop serving as just one example.
+This creates an opportunity for the city to further cultivate an innovative culture, with this Smart Tourism Workshop serving as just one example.